forestlet/bookdash-cn/README-en.md

 5. Add picture book info to [booklist.md](doc/booklist.md)

-   Just `cd` 'util' path and use `node transform.js` to generate automatically
+   Just use `node util/transform.js` to generate automatically

 6. New added picture book will be automatically posted to the web page 🚀